grok-ai/nn-template/README.md

 </p>

-Generic cookiecutter template to bootstrap your [PyTorch](https://pytorch.org/get-started/locally/) project, read more in the [documentation](https://grok-ai.github.io/nn-template).
+Generic template to bootstrap your [PyTorch](https://pytorch.org/get-started/locally/) project, read more in the [documentation](https://grok-ai.github.io/nn-template).

 ## Get started